- Netflix is without a doubt one of the most popular online video streaming services on the market.

-Also, check your Firewall setting to make sure that they don’t block your internet connection.
+You should also check your Firewall settings to make sure that they don’t block your Internet connection.

-We recommend UR Browser, as it’s the most secure and reliable browser available right now.
-It’s also very fast and will offer the best Neflix experience, so be sure to check it out.
+It’s also very fast and will offer the best Netflix experience, so be sure to check it out.

-As you can see, lagging issue in Netflix on Windows 10 are pretty annoying, but you can easily fix them by using one of the solutions provided above.
+As you can see, lagging issues in Netflix on Windows 10 are pretty annoying, but you can easily fix them.

 We recommend you try the solutions provided above one by one and avoid skipping any of them in order to fix the Netflix lagging on PC issue.

 Check out our Netflix Troubleshooting section for more easy-to-follow Netflix fixing guides.